Nearsoft/jobs/readme.md

 ### Back end Engineer 2

 <details><summary>Read more</summary>

 💸

-A backend who is excited about becoming a core and early member of a team.
-This role will accelerate our backend development by building new and exciting features as we expand our platform to support 150+ countries.
+A Back End who is excited about becoming a core and early member of a team.
+This role will accelerate our Back End development by building new and exciting features as we expand our platform to support 150+ countries.

-## Backend / API Specialist
+#### Back End / API Specialist

-* Deep expertise in Postgres and Node.js
+* Deep expertise in PostgreSQL and Node.js
 * Can write quality, testable code that is easy to follow and modify
 * Needs to be comfortable with writing optimized SQL queries to fetch and write financial time-series data
 * Experience with managing a large amount of data.
-Our datasets are constantly updating
+Our data sets are constantly updating
 * Can write flexible APIs with well-thought-out error handling
 * Experience with Docker and MongoDB is a plus, but not critical
 * Interest in finance is a plus